Comparing Modular, Manufactured, & Mobile Homes in Virginia

 B. Most traditional mortgage lenders with options for financing (with traditional homes having substantively more than even a modular if the modular is "on frame" with a "permanent steel undercarriage/frame/chassis that provides the structural support after the home is installed on site.")

-D. Look most like traditional construction
+D. Looks most like traditional construction

 F. Highest prices